Jessica from Michigan

-I was diagnosed with a rare condition called Homocystinuria at the age of 4.5 years old.
-I don't remember much before I was diagnosed besides I loved chicken.
+I was diagnosed with homocystinuria at the age of 4 and a half.
+I don't remember much before I was diagnosed other than I loved chicken.
 As a child, I was devastated that my life was going to change forever.
-I soon realized that my life would consist of many doctor appointments and I would be missing a lot of school.
-I wanted to be normal and did not know how to.
+I soon realized that my life would consist of many doctors’ appointments, and I would be missing a lot of school.
+I wanted to be normal and did not know how that would be possible.

-When I was about 12 years old, I finally met someone who lived in my state, and also has Homocystinuria.
+When I was about 12 years old, I finally met someone who lived in my state and also had Homocystinuria.
 It was very hard to keep in touch because of the distance between us, but I finally realized I was not alone.
-Around that year, I started going to a PKU Camp in Ohio and realized there are other people who have metabolic disorders, and have to follow a low-protein diet.
+Around that year, I started going to a PKU Camp in Ohio.
+I learned there are other people who have metabolic disorders, and they also have to follow a low-protein diet.
 Throughout the years, between the summers, I often felt like no one understood me.
 I was constantly explaining myself and answering hundreds of questions.
 This was overwhelming as a teenager who didn't have a lot of communication with other HCU patients.

 Right before my 21st birthday I switched doctors to the Detroit Medical Center where I would be for the next 5 years.
 At first was happy, but I grew bitter against the physician as I was lied to on multiple accounts.
 At the same time, Michigan’s governor passed a law stating that if you have HCU you would qualify for Medicaid and the formula would be covered, but not the low protein food.